Wealden District Council

 The Information Governance Team will oversee all Ombudsman complaints and act as the link between the Ombudsman and relevant service teams to request and collate any required information.
 The Information Governance Manager will prepare written responses on behalf of the Council and liaise with the Ombudsman pending resolution of cases.

 It is helpful for complaints, particularly more serious and detailed matters, to be put in writing.
-If you require additional support in submitting a complaint then they should be advised to contact the Customer Services Team who can facilitate or arrange assistance.
+If you require additional support in submitting a complaint, please contact our Customer Services Team who can facilitate or arrange assistance.
+Adjustments can be made in accordance with our Reasonable Adjustments Policy for customers.

 There will inevitably be some complainants who will either continue to complain after their complaint has dealt with via our complaints procedure or whose behaviour is unreasonable and concerning.